Protect Your Legacy: Reduce Massachusetts Estate Taxes and Preserve Family Wealth

 Once the B Trust is funded, the remaining assets in the deceased spouse's estate must be addressed.
 Here are the three most common strategies used in Massachusetts estate planning:

-Option 1: Use an A Trust (Survivor's Revocable Trust or Marital Trust)
+Option 1: Use an A Trust (Survivor's Trust or Marital Trust)

-In modern estate planning, the A Trust is often a revocable trust for the surviving spouse.
-However, in some documents, it may refer to an irrevocable marital trust structured to qualify for the marital deduction.
+In modern estate planning, the A Trust is often a revocable trust referred to as the “survivor’s trust”.
+However, in some documents, it may refer to an irrevocable trust called a “marital trust”.
+We are going to focus here on the survivor’s trust.

 Survivor's Revocable Trust (modern A Trust):